-Any donations can be sent to me at The National Birds of Prey Centre and made payable to the Memorial Window Fund.
+Any donations can be sent to me at The Glasgow Birds of Prey Centre and made payable to the Memorial Window Fund.
 I really hope that enough people will contribute to make this happen.
 JPJ

 A County Award for the Centre

 Gathered together on the 3rd November were not only companies, individuals and organisations of national and international renown, but ordinary members of the county of Gloucestershire.
 All nominated because of work done for the benefit of others.
-At the reception organised by the High Sheriff of Gloucestershire at Cheltenham Race Course, On behalf of the National Birds of Prey Centre Mark Parker and Sarah-Jane Rumble received “The Heroes of Gloucestershire Award” for the care and research into birds of prey.
+At the reception organised by the High Sheriff of Gloucestershire at Cheltenham Race Course, On behalf of the Glasgow Birds of Prey Centre Mark Parker and Sarah-Jane Rumble received “The Heroes of Gloucestershire Award” for the care and research into birds of prey.

 This was very special for us as there is little that encourages one to do more, than to be appreciated for what has been achieved.
 Here I would like to add a personal note to all my staff, past and present, as without them, the Centre would not be what it is today.
 We are only as good as the people who work there and over the years I have had some pretty amazing people, both paid and volunteer and I deeply appreciate all that they have done.